Motion Detector, order code MD-BTD, $79

 In addition, there are two models from Texas Instruments:

-CBR - Dark gray plastic.
-The sensor of the CBR is functionally identical to that in the Motion Detector 1.
+-CBR - Dark gray plastic.
+The sensor of the CBR is functionally identical to that in the original Motion Detector.

 - Test 2: If the Motion Detector is not working, sometimes the cable is not functioning.
 Try a cable from a working unit.